sswam/allemande/doc/intro.md

 > Ally, how are you?
 > Can you help, @loni?
 > Illu, let's draw a garden!
-> Tell me about the strong models, Yenta.
+> Tell me about the strong models, Shiksa.

 Send an empty message to continue AI conversations, this called a "poke".